(following 9=A27, Aristotle Physics 239b5-7:

 But (2c) is not equivalent to, and does not entail, the antecedent of (1c):

 The reason they are not equivalent is that the order of the quantifiers is different.
 (2c) says that the arrow always has some location or other (at every instant i it is located at some place p) - and that is trivially true as long as the arrow exists!
-But the antecedent of (1c) says there is some location such that the arrow is always located there (there is some place p at which it is located at every instant i) - and that will only be true provided the arrow does not move!
+But the antecedent of (1c) says there is some location such that the arrow is always located there (there is some place p such that the arrow is located at p at every instant i) - and that will only be true provided the arrow does not move!

 So one cannot infer from (1c) and (2c) that the arrow is at rest.